Helpdesk ticketng system

 At this stage, the system assigns essential details such as:

-• Ticket ID for easy tracking
+• A unique ticket ID for tracking

-• Customer name and contact info
+• Customer name and contact information

 • Channel source (email, chat, form, etc.)

-• Timestamp of when the request arrived
+• Timestamp of submission

 • Initial message content

-Ticket Dashboard – Fluent Support
+Ticket Dashboard (ticket details) – Fluent Support

 This is where unstructured communication becomes structured.
 Instead of a loose message floating around, you now have a clearly defined ticket that can be tracked, managed, and resolved without losing context.